akka/akka/docs/src/main/paradox/routing-dsl/path-matchers.md

 : This operator combines two matcher alternatives in that the second one is only tried if the first one did *not* match.
 The two sub-matchers must have compatible types.
 For example: `"foo" | "bar"` will match either "foo" *or* "bar".
+When combining an alternative expressed using this operator with an `/` operator, make sure to surround the alternative with parentheses, like so: `("foo" | "bar") / "bom"`.
+Otherwise, the `/` operator takes precendence and would only apply to the right-hand side of the alternative.

 ## Modifiers